Simplifying your tests with Shoulda Matchers

 Shoulda Matchers is a Ruby testing gem, that provides RSpec- and Minitest-compatible one-liners that test common Rails functionality.
 These tests would otherwise be much longer, more complex, and error-prone.

-COACH: Talk about testing and Behavior-Driven Development.
+Talk about testing and Behavior-Driven Development.

 1. Add Shoulda Matchers gem

 2. Adjust your

 In our case, we will be using RSpec to test our project, so we need to say to our

 rails_helper.rb that we are using Shoulda Matchers:

 Place above the last end tag (check the indentation):

 Talk about why we are adjusting the gem inside